return to Natural Dog Health Remedies

 Enzymes are "organic catalysts".
 They either initiate or speed up chemical reactions in the body, from digestion to tissue repair, and from hormone function to energy production.

 Enzymes are needed to digest the food eaten.
-For this purpose, two types of enzymes can be used to perform this task - the enzymes that come from the food we eat (food enzymes) and the enzymes that are produced internally from the digestive organs (digestive enzymes).
+For this purpose, two types of enzymes can be used to perform this task - the enzymes that come from the food we eat (food enzymes), and the enzymes that are produced internally from the digestive organs (digestive enzymes).

-However, as mentioned above, enzymes can be inactivated or destroyed when there is a change in temperature.
-Specifically, when food is cooked or processed at temperatures 118°F or above, the enzymes in the food are destroyed.
 Without these food enzymes, the body has to work harder and create more digestive enzymes to fully digest the food.

 How do Enzymes Help Digestion?